Spring Garden Revival

 Bourne Conservation Commission Requirements for Edging Near Protected Areas

 Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Bourne is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Use non-toxic materials near water bodies and protect root systems of mature trees.
-Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Erosion control measures, such as silt fences or straw wattles, must be installed immediately where needed.
-Observe seasonal restrictions for wildlife breeding (March–August) and vernal pool activity (March–June).
-Bourne Conservation Department
+Environmental protection measures include safeguarding mature tree root systems, using non-toxic materials near water, and coordinating with the Mass Division of Fisheries & Wildlife.
+Erosion control, such as silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+For guidance and permitting:

 24 Perry Avenue, Bourne, MA 02532